A Figure from the Common Lot

 “Why do you call him that?”
 Lawrence asked, and Ebrach ignored the question.

-Ebrach, to go with this thought, had unleashed something—as his little speech climbed its mountain—of his banked incantatory heat.
+To go with this thought, Ebrach unleashed something—as his little speech climbed its mountain—of his banked incantatory heat.
 He paused.
-And Honoré, having assumed the role of magician’s assistant, felt called upon to offer an affirmation equally evocative.
+And Honoré, having assumed the role of magician’s assistant, felt called upon to offer an affirmation no less evocative.

 “The subject,” he said, looking only at Ebrach, as though they alone conversed, “is taken by the hand.
 She writes, but this is the spirit expressing so much that it has endured in its loneliness…”

-Ebrach’s eyes widened slightly, but he spoke without the least irony.
+Ebrach’s eyes widened, but he spoke without the least irony.

 “Yes, indeed, Jerome; however…our subject, our dear Verbena, does not write.
 Thus, we shall alter our plans somewhat.”